slow is delicious Small farm, big heart. KuneKune pigs hatching eggs

 Breeding stock

-We raise registered Kune Kune pigs, NPIP-certified and mycoplasma-free hatching eggs, and ADGA-registered dairy goats for families who want sound genetics and healthy stock.
+We raise registered Kune Kune pigs, NPIP-certified hatching eggs from a flock enrolled in a current mycoplasma testing program with the NH Department of Agriculture, and ADGA-registered dairy goats for families who want sound genetics and healthy stock.
 Whether you are starting a greens-based pork program, building a self-sufficient flock, or adding a small dairy herd, our breeding animals are selected for temperament, vigor, and productivity on a small farm.

 We offer a few breeding animals every year, selected and bred to meet the needs of families on small farms and those who want to produce healthier food for their families.
 We expect our pigs to grow, marble, and finish on a low-grain diet.
 Kunekune breeding stock is registered AKKPS and fully DNA tested.
 Our purebred ADGA-registered dairy goats are healthy, robust, and high producers of delicious milk.